Magyartanulas/magyartanulas.github.io/Section5.md

 * Láttam egy macskát. - *I saw a cat.*
 * Állok a szék mellett. *I am standing next to the chair.*

-Aren't you loving all these verb tables? :stuck_out_tongue_winking_eye:
+Aren't you loving all these verb tables? :smiley: